crl-community/crl-community.github.io/neurips24/index.md

 - **Causal generative models**

-- **Applications of causal representation learning, such as in biology, economics, and image/video analysis**
+- **Applications of causal representation learning, such as in biology, economics, image/video analysis, and LLMs**

 - **Benchmarking causal representation learning**